What Not to Say to Someone Who Has Cancer

 Cancer doesn’t just affect an individual, it affects their entire circle of friends, family members, and loved ones.
 Knowing how to react after receiving a cancer diagnosis is never easy.
 As you could assume, a similar pain also spreads to those that are close to the individual.
 If you’ve never been through cancer yourself or have never known someone close to you who has already gone through this traumatic experience, it can be difficult to know how to support a loved one with cancer.

-While providing support to a cancer patient is always appreciated, sometimes the advice given may not be the best.
+While providing support to a cancer patient is always appreciated, sometimes the advice given by a cancer caregiver or family member may not be the best.
 Remember, emotions are running high for everyone, especially for your loved one or friend.
 Take care and precaution when approaching the situation.

 If learning how to best communicate with a loved one going through cancer is new to you, the best thing you can do is to get educated.
 In this article, we are going to provide advice on how you can give practical help and support to someone who is on their cancer journey.
 While there is no black-and-white cancer etiquette to follow, these tips will help you navigate the cancer experience and provide the right kind of support to those who need it.